 Young People's Geographies

-The Young People's Geographies project is a five year (2006-11) curriculum development and research programme investigating how school students and teachers working together can effectively develop the school geography curriculum and students' geographical learning.
+The Young People's Geographies project was a five year (2006-11) curriculum development and research programme investigating how school students and teachers working together can effectively develop the school geography curriculum and students' geographical learning.

 Young People's Geographies is about making school geography more exciting and relevant to students by involving them in curriculum making and by focusing on their own lived geographies.
 Young people have their own distinct geographies, often very different to those of adults, and the YPG team believes the learning process will be much richer for students if these geographies are taken into account.